Wisconsin Department of Children and Families

 The applicant or participant must indicate at the bottom of the agreement his or her decision to complete or decline a formal assessment.

 The FEP must use the best information available from an informal assessment to initially place an individual in an employment position when a formal assessment is pending.
 Participating in a formal assessment may be counted as participation in an employment position.
-The FEP must document all assessment information in CARES utilizing the appropriate CARES screens, including case comments.
+The FEP must document all formal assessment information in WWP utilizing the WWP Participant Barriers and Family Barriers pages, the FA Status, and the EP, including PIN comments, as appropriate.

 Within 30 days after receiving the results of the formal assessment, the FEP must make necessary adjustments to the participant’s placement and revise the EPEmployability Plan based on the formal assessment.
 The services and accommodations that are recommended in the formal assessment to help a participant succeed in a work setting must be incorporated into the participant’s EP.